-The Meran High Mountain Road is one of the most beautiful high-Alpine circular hiking routes in Europe.
-At a length of 100 kilometres, it surrounds South Tyrol’s largest nature park, the Texel Group Nature Park, at an altitude of approximately 1,400 metres.
-There are constantly altitude differences to be overcome from 100 metres.
+The Meran High Mountain Road is one of the most beautiful high-Alpine circular trails in Europe.
+At a length of 100 kilometres, it surrounds South Tyrol’s largest nature park, the Texel Group Nature Park, at an altitude of approx. 1,400 metres.
+There are altitude differences at around 100 metres along the way.
 The Texel Group is situated between the Italian-Austrian border, the Meran basin, the Passeier Valley and the Schnals Valley.

 Depending on your condition and the length of the stages you choose, it will take you between 3 and 8 days to cover the entire circular route.
 No fear!
-Along the way, there are numerous snack stations, pubs and Alpine huts, offering South Tyrolean delicacies and protection from the rain and storms.
+Along the way, there are numerous Alpine huts, offering South Tyrolean delicacies and protection from the rain and storms.
 Please check out the opening times of the individual huts.

 While walking, you will keep coming across mountain farmhouses, which are several hundred years old and have marked the Alpine landscape enormously.
 In the old days, farmhouses were built on higher ground due to insufficient space in the valley regions.
 You can imagine that cultivation at such an altitude was quite difficult – and still is today.